You’ve just completed the 5 Minute Installation of WordPress or one-click install from your web host. Now what?

 If you are in a hurry, then simply fill in the blanks, one by one, in the post beginning with the title and then write a little test message in the post window.
 This is just for a test, so you can write anything you want.
 When you are done, click the Publish button that is to the right of the post entry window and it is done.
 You will then see a blank Write a Post screen and you're ready to write another post.
 Go ahead.
 But do only three to four entries.
 There’s more exciting work ahead!

-All good websites come from a good plan.
-Sounds redundant, but it's true.
 If you want to create a good and solid website, you need a good and solid plan.
-I know it's hard to do, and I know you want to keep poking and playing with this exciting program, but it is time to take a break away from your computer and turn to the old paper and pen.
-That's right, we're going back in time to when people actually wrote things down.
+I know it’s hard to do, and I know you want to keep playing with your new website, but it's time to take a break away from your computer and turn to pen and paper.

-On a piece of notebook paper, or whatever is lying around, describe your site.
+On a piece of paper, describe your site.
 Take five to twenty minutes to come up with a purpose for your site, or better yet, call it your Mission Statement.

 Answer the following questions: